 Among her other books, You're Wearing THAT?: Understanding Mothers and Daughters in Conversation spent 10 weeks on the New York Times best-seller list; Talking From 9 to 5: Women and Men at Work was a New York Times Business best-seller; The Argument Culture: Stopping America's War of Words received the Common Ground Book Award; and I Only Say This Because I Love You: Talking to Your Parents, Partner, Sibs, and Kids When You're All Adults received a Books for a Better Life Award.

-Deborah Tannen is a frequent guest on television and radio news and information shows, including The Colbert Report, 20/20, Good Morning America, The Today Show, The Rachael Ray Talk Show, PBS NewsHour, Charlie Rose, Oprah, Hardball, Nightline, many shows on CNN and NPR including Morning Edition, All Things Considered, The Diane Rehm Show, and Fresh Air.
-She has been featured in and written for most major newspapers and magazines, including The New York Times, Newsweek, Time, USA Today, People, The Washington Post, and The Harvard Business Review.
+Tannen is a frequent guest on television and radio news and information shows, including The Colbert Report, 20/20, Good Morning America, The Today Show, The Rachael Ray Talk Show, PBS NewsHour, Charlie Rose, Oprah, Hardball, Nightline, and many shows on CNN and NPR, including Morning Edition, All Things Considered, The Diane Rehm Show, and Fresh Air.
+She has been featured in and written for most major newspapers and magazines, including The New York Times, Newsweek, Time, USA TODAY, People, The Washington Post, and The Harvard Business Review.